rrmn/rrenko/README.md

 ## Changelog
 ### 0.1.3 - Initial Commit
 2018-12-13
-* Works
+* Works in most cases except really and really small sizes.
+* x-axis labels get repeated.
+This will get fixed at some point.
+* `renko()` funtion expects specific variables names at the moment.

 ### 0.1.0 - Initial Commit
 2018-12-13
-* Still unstable
+* Still unstable.
-* Lots of bugs
+* Lots of bugs.
-* For experimental use only
+* For experimental use only.